 The native range of Centaura cyanus L. (cornflower) is in Central and East Mediterranean region and southern Europe, including Albania, Bulgaria, East Aegean Is., Greece, Italy, Lebanon-Syria, Romania, Sicilia, Turkey, Turkey-in-Europe, Yugoslavia (Beentje, et al. 2005, Figure 4).
 The plant is cultivated in northern hemisphere and has been introduced into United States of America, Canada, Mexico, Europe, Russia, Korea and Siberia (POWO, 2020).
 In Indian Subcontinent, C. cyanus has arrived in Nepal (at 3700 m, Press et al., 2000, Mallick, 2019), and in western regions of India (Tomar, 2017).
-Although the global distribution by Kew (Fig. 4) shows its presence in Pakistan, and the Himalayan region, the e-flora of Pakistan (Anonymous, 2020), and our search in floras of Himalayan region of India show no documented record.
-The species is unknown in northeastern region of India and eastward to China and Southeast Asia, although it is reported from Vietnam (Figure 4).
+Although the global distribution by Kew (Figure 4) shows its presence in Pakistan, and the Himalayan region, the e-flora of Pakistan (Anonymous, 2020), but our search in floras of Himalayan region of India and eastward to China and Southeast Asia, although it is reported from Vietnam (Figure 4).